Around 75% of new customers now meet local businesses first online, not through TV commercials, on the radio or through other means.

 - They have a blog called the “The Man Academy” that shares tips and tricks about dressing formally.

 They also have almost 20,000 followers on Instagram.
 They’ve focused on beautiful imagery and lifestyle picks rather than simply showcasing their product.
-They’ve focused on building a brand, not just making the sale.
+They’ve focused to build brand awareness, not just making the sale.

 Each of these elements works together seamlessly for one dynamic and effective small business advertising strategy.